Dimension-free Relaxation Times of Informed MCMC Samplers on Discrete Spaces: Mixing times in a multimodal setting

 Similarly, we can also use the argument of~\cite{atchade2021approximate} to extend Theorem~\ref{th:mix-imh} to the multimodal setting.
-However, this time we need an additional assumption on the behavior of $\pi$ at the boundary of the set $\cX_0$.
-It is given in~\eqref{eq:mix-imh-approx-condition} below and is used to ensure that $\bK_h(x, \cX \setminus \cX_0)$ is sufficiently small for any $x$ at the boundary of $\cX_0$.
+However, this time we need an additional assumption, given in~\eqref{eq:mix-imh-approx-condition} below, on the behavior of $\pi$ at the boundary of the set $\cX_0$.

 \begin{theorem} Let $\cX_0 \subset \cX, x_0 \in \cX_0, \eta \in (0, 1)$ be such that $ \R|_{\cX_0} > \N^2$, $\pi(x_0) \geq \eta$, and $\pi(\cX_0) \geq 1 - \epsilon^2 \eta^2 / 5$.
 Choose $\ell = \N$ and $\N^2 < L \leq \R|_{\cX_0}$.
 If